sunlaiqi/skillset/Core/Bash/Beginner.md

 $browser &
 ```

-This is an example that installs a package automatically, eventhough you should normally confirm:
+This is an example that installs a package automatically, event hough you should normally confirm:

 ```bash
 #!/bin/bash